varshinisamy/web_scrapping/README.md

 # web_scrapping
 teck stack : Python

-Web scraping is the process of automatically extracting data from websites.
+1)Web scraping is the process of automatically extracting data from websites.

-target website: Github
+2)target website: Github

-scraping library used:BeautifulSoup (bs4)
+3)scraping library used:BeautifulSoup (bs4)

-Send HTTP requests: Using the bs4 it sends HTTP requests to the target website and retrieve the web pages' HTML content.
+4)Send HTTP requests: Using the bs4 it sends HTTP requests to the target website and retrieve the web pages' HTML content.

-Parse HTML content: Parse the HTML content of the web pages to extract the relevant data.
+5)Parse HTML content: Parse the HTML content of the web pages to extract the relevant data.

-input: username of the github
+6)input: username of the github

-output: profile image of the user.
+7)output: profile image of the user.